reynkun/DeepQNetwork/README.md

 ## Playing

 Once you've trained a model, you may now play the game using the deep q agent.

-### Example options

-- To play and just display score:
+Specify the `-O save_dir` to point to the path of the saved model.

 ```
 pipenv run python play.py -O ./data/data-breakout/
 ```

+### Example options

 - To play and display game: